privacyguides/privacyguides.org/docs/real-time-communication.en.md

 !!! warning

-    These messengers do not have Perfect [Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) (PFS), and while they fulfill certain use-cases that our previous recommendations may not, we do not recommend them for long-term or sensitive communications.
+    These messengers do not have Perfect [Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) (PFS), and while they fulfill certain needs that our previous recommendations may not, we do not recommend them for long-term or sensitive communications.
 Any key compromise among message recipients would affect the confidentiality of **all** past communications.

 ### Element